 Funding of Sub-Protocol Interventions

-Paxlovid™ will be provided by Health Canada, as indicated in the Master Protocol.
+Paxlovid™ will be provided by the Public Health Agency of Canada.

 Sub-Protocol-Specific Declarations of Interest

 All members of the CanTreatCOVID Canadian COVID-19 Out-Patient Therapeutics Committee, which makes decisions regarding the treatments to be evaluated in this trial are collected and updated on an annual basis.